 Often, sheep and goats would have been all placed together in the same shelter.
 Our Shepherd, Jesus comes and calls us His sheep, by name; separating us, ‘calling us out’ from that generic mixed flock, where we tried to meet our own needs.
-That ‘man made shelter’ of self righteousness, and self help and striving and people pleasing and religiosity – He calls us out, into His green pastures, to lead us beside the still waters.
-(Also see Psalm 23)
+That ‘man made shelter’ of self help and self righteousness, striving, people pleasing and religiosity – He calls us out, into His green pastures, to lead us beside the still waters. (see Psalm 23)

 He goes before you

 Eastern shepherds didn’t usually ‘drive’ their sheep before them, the we do in the west.
 Jesus, the Great Shepherd goes before us to direct our steps and set an example to us of how we should walk.
 He sees the dangers and trials we’ll face long before we even get to them – and he teaches us how to walk through those times, with our eyes fixed on our Shepherd, our ears tuned to his voice.